truenas/documentation/content/TruenasApps/EnterpriseApps/AsigraApp.md

 {{< trueimage src="/images/SCALE/Apps/AsigraAppRunning.png" alt="Asigra DS-System App Installed and Running" id="Asigra DS-System App Installed and Running" >}}

-Click **Register** to start the account creation process, or go to the Asigra sign-in screen to log in with your account credentials.

-{{< trueimage src="/images/SCALE/Apps/AsigraNewCustomerInfoScreen.png" alt="Asigra New Customer Information Screen" id="Asigra New Customer Information Screen" >}}

-Launch the DS-Operator, and sign in as the default Asigra user **oper** with the password entered in **Operator Password**.
 See **Setting Up the DS-System in DS-Operator** below for the next steps.

 ## Setting Up DS-System in DS-Operator
-After installing the Asigra application in TrueNAS, either click **Register** open the Asigra screen to register your company with Asigra, but if you already have a registered account use the link provided by Asigra to download and extract the DS-Operator GUI program.
+After installing the Asigra application in TrueNAS, either click **Register** to open the Asigra New Account screen to register your company with Asigra.
+If you already have a registered account, use the link provided by Asigra to download and extract the DS-Operator GUI program.

+{{< trueimage src="/images/SCALE/Apps/AsigraNewCustomerInfoScreen.png" alt="Asigra New Customer Information Screen" id="Asigra New Customer Information Screen" >}}

-Asigra provides your valid license and the license server IP address or URL to use when adding the license for your service.
+Asigra provides your valid license and the license server IP address or URL> Enter the IP address when adding the license server for your service.
 It also provides the link to where you download a zip file with the DS-Operator.

 Install the DS-Operator on a local network with access to the TrueNAS system hosting the Asigra DS-System.